-To obtain THA, applicants must show that (1) as a direct result of a major disaster or emergency; (2) their home was destroyed or made uninhabitable, inaccessible or unavailable; and, (3) that the housing assistance needed (i.e., temporary rental assistance, mobile home, repair of the home, or its replacement) is either not covered by the applicant's insurance policy, or that the amount of insurance is insufficient to cover the damage.55 Two federal district courts have held that disaster victims have a property interest in THA protected by the Due Process Clause of the 5th amendment once FEMA has made the finding that they satisfy this eligibility criteria.56
+To obtain THA, applicants must show that (1) as a direct result of a major disaster or emergency; (2) their home was destroyed or made uninhabitable, inaccessible or unavailable; and, (3) that the housing assistance needed (i.e., temporary rental assistance, mobile home, repair of the home, or its replacement) is either not covered by the applicant's insurance policy, or that the amount of insurance is insufficient to cover the damage.
+Two federal district courts have held that disaster victims have a property interest in THA protected by the Due Process Clause of the 5th amendment once FEMA has made the finding that they satisfy this eligibility criteria.
+The protected by the Due Process Clause of the 5th amendment once FEMA